Treasure Hunt: API Guide

 5. When specified, it returns the

-top entries in the sorted leaderboard.
+limit top entries in the sorted leaderboard.

-The output includes the status
+The output includes the status, the numOfPlayers, a Boolean

-value indicating whether the list is sorted
+value indicating whether the list is sorted, the applied limit

-.
+and the leaderboard.
 When not specified or when invalid, the limit

 is automatically set to the max integer value, i.e. 2147483647.
 Finally, the